 Can mastopexy be done at the same time as other procedures?

 Yes.
 Breast lift surgery is commonly combined with other procedures.
 For example, a breast lift can be done at the same time as a tummy tuck (abdominoplasty) in most patients, if indicated and desired.
-This is often referred to as a mommy makeover.
 Many of Dr. Herring’s patients will choose to have additional procedures at the time they get a breast lift.